mitdbg/fastdeepnets/journal.md

 ## Delivrables

+- [ ] Get access to GPUs that are accessible through ssh
+- [ ] Update existing code to run on CUDA
 - [ ] Pytorch code that run all the previous experiments multiple time and average the results
 - [ ] Update all the plots with the aggregated measurements
 - [ ] Global conclusion on the variance of activation